Austin Petersen

-Austin Wade Petersen (born February 19, 1981) is an American writer, political activist, commentator, and broadcaster.
-He is currently the host of the Austin Petersen show on Real Talk Radio Network in the St Louis region.
-He's also the host of the Wake Up America show daily newscast.
+Austin Wade Petersen (born February 19, 1981) is an American nonfiction writer, politician, activist, commentator, and broadcaster.
+He is the host of the Wake Up America show daily newscast.
 He was the runner-up for the Libertarian Party's nomination for President of the United States in 2016, finishing second place to Gary Johnson with 21.9% of the vote.

 On August 7, 2018, he finished third in the U.S. Senate Republican primary in Missouri with 8.3% of the vote, behind winner Josh Hawley and runner-up Tony Monetti.

 Early life and education

 Petersen was raised on a farm in Peculiar, Missouri, the son of Donna and John D. Petersen.
 He attended Southwest Missouri State University, where he graduated with a degree in musical theater.

 Career

 Early work

 Petersen's early career included stints as a model and as a product demonstrator at FAO Schwarz; at the latter position, he briefly appeared during a Late Night with Conan O'Brien sketch filmed at the store.

 In 2008 Petersen worked for the Libertarian National Committee and the Atlas Network, assisting on the 2008 and 2012 presidential bids of former U.S. Representative from Texas, Ron Paul.
 He was an associate producer at the Fox Business program Freedom Watch with Judge Napolitano, which aired from 2010 to 2012, and later went to work as director of production at the conservative advocacy group FreedomWorks.
 Petersen has also been a frequent guest on the RT program The Big Picture with Thom Hartmann.

 Petersen served as an executive producer of the 2014 film Alongside Night, an adaptation of the novel of the same name which promoted agorism, an anarcho-capitalist political philosophy.
-Several prominent Libertarian figures, like Ron Paul and Adam Kokesh, appeared in the film.
+Several prominent Libertarian figures, such as Ron Paul and Adam Kokesh, appeared in the film.